Responses to the COVID-19 pandemic in March 2020: 16 March

 US President Donald J. Trump refers to COVID-19 as the "Chinese virus," drawing allegations of racism from Chinese and WHO officials.

-Also in the United States, the annual Kentucky Derby has been rescheduled from May 2 to September 5, 2020, and this was the first time since the 1945 event took place outside of the regular May schedule.
+Also in the United States, the annual Kentucky Derby has been rescheduled from 2 May to 5 September 2020, and this was the first time since the 1945 event took place outside of the regular May schedule.

 The UK government advises the British public to minimise all unnecessary social contact, encouraging remote work where possible and avoid visiting social venues such as pubs, clubs or theatres.

 Trials by Moderna to test a potential vaccine start with 45 volunteers roped in.

 Hong Kong will impose a daily fee from 17 March for people under quarantine staying in temporary facilities to deter abuse of such areas.

 The Philippines starts imposing home quarantine measures, and starts a stay-at-home order in Luzon, with all work and transportation suspended except for essential services.
 These measures will last until 13 April at the minimum.

 The Malaysian state of Sawarak will issue all visitors and residents with a 14-day stay-home notice to fight the pandemic from 18 March.
 All government official events with more than 50 people will be cancelled until further notice.
 Sawarak will close all educational institutions for two weeks from 17 March, with school holidays extended for a week until 29 March.
 All public sports facilities are also closed.

 Spain will extend its state of emergency beyond the initial 15 days, with border closures considered too.

 The Tokyo 2020 torch relay will go ahead with some ceremonies cancelled due to COVID-19.

 Czech Republic locks down several towns in the eastern side of the country and bans movement of people except for work and other essential activities until 24 March.
 This comes a day after a rule to close all restaurants and most shops for at least 10 days.

 Thailand proposed measures to tackle the virus, including postponement of Songkran on 13 to 15 April, suspending activities in universities, schools and tuition centres and closing crowded venues temporarily like boxing stadiums, cinemas and entertainment facilities.
 At the same time, extra compensation for healthcare staff was approved, and distribution of confiscated masks will be done.